 Suddenly building your own house

 The SUM team devised its own team structure, in which everyone is equal.
 Braunius: “It was important to find our way in this.
 Consulting with thirty people at once is not practical if you have to make decisions quickly.”
 Representatives from the various design committees and supporting committees are members of the so-called project board, which meets on Mondays to make decisions and plans for the coming week.
-“We are continuously confronted with the facts.
+“We were continuously confronted with the facts.
 We started as a group of people innocently thinking about team colour.
 In the pressure cooker of the project, we became a full-fledged company with costs.
-Partners take you seriously very quickly, even though you have not even graduated yet.
-And then, just like that, you have built your own house with, by now, a group of friends.
-It sounds like a big group, 58, but we can honestly not do without any of them.”
+Partners very quickly took us seriously, even though I had not even graduated yet.
+And then, just like that, we had built an entire house with, by then, a group of friends.
+It sounds like a big group, 58, but we honestly could not do without any of them.”

 All team members are essential on the building site.